llyles97-cmyk/xfinity-customer-friction-analysis/README.md

   - Channel
   - Date

+Due to file size constraints, this repository includes a **sample of the processed dataset**.
+Analysis and insights are based on the full dataset.

-Raw datasets are not included in this repository.
+Raw data is not included in this repository.
+In production environments, raw data would typically be stored in external systems (e.g., data warehouses or object storage).

-You can access the original dataset here:
+Access the original dataset here:
 https://www.kaggle.com/code/anik424/eda-comcast-consumer-complaints-analysis-using-r

 ---